Introduction to 'Creating your marketing strategy'

 So, how do you put together a marketing strategy?
 In this lesson, we’ll help to get you started.
 We’ve got a step-by-step guide and top tips on the best channels for you.

-- Recognise the benefits of marketing
+- The benefits of marketing.

-- Pick the channels that are right for you
+- Which channels are right for you.

-- Find tools that can help
+- The tools that can help.

-- Know how you’ll measure success
+- How you’ll measure success.

 Chapter 1

-1 min
+1 minute

 The benefits of effective marketing